pmwals09/yobs/docs/ROADMAP.md

 - [ ] As a user, I want to be able to schedule tasks to stay on top of many applications
 - [ ] As a user, I want to be able to integrate with a variety of calendaring tools

+### Additional Customization

+- [ ] As a user, I would like to define which statuses are considered a "Closed" status to enable interesting reporting

 ### Useful Views

 - [ ] As a user, I want to be able to see all of the documents I've attached to my many applications, so I can manage my materials better